 Absolutely.
 The EPA is not enforcing any sort of removal of AC units that use Freon, so you can keep using and servicing it.
 However, eventually, that system is going to run out of Freon, rendering it unusable.

 - Will any systems be able to use Freon in the future?

 The EPA states you can buy and use a “self-contained” AC unit that uses Freon, like a small window unit.
 But, just like before, it will not be a long-lasting solution as Freon products start to permanently disappear from shelves.

 - How can you tell if your AC unit uses Freon?

 Look for a manufacturer label somewhere on your air conditioning system.
 It is typically on the side or under a service panel.
 If it mentions HCFC-22 or R-22 anywhere on it, then it is a Freon-based unit.
 Work with an AC technician if you aren’t sure.

-Yes, the EPA has a full list of approved refrigerants to replace Freon.
+The EPA has a full list of approved refrigerants to replace Freon.
 R-401A is already used in numerous makes, models, and brands.

 Need a New or Upgraded AC Unit in Mandeville?

 Nu-Air Heating & Cooling, LLC has more than 20 years of industry experience serving residential HVAC units throughout Mandeville and beyond.
 If you have a Freon-based AC unit, we would be happy to inspect it and help you decide if it should be replaced or retrofitted.
 Our team of NATE-certified HVAC technicians always look for the most cost-effective solution for our customers.
 We provide free estimates on replacement jobs, too!